aman19gupta/SQL-analysis-on-marriage-dataset/README.md

 ## 📁 Files Included

 - `marriage_sql_queries.sql` – All SQL queries used in the project
-- `marriage_analysis.pdf` – PDF presentation summarizing key findings *(rename the uploaded file to this name on GitHub)*
+- `marriage_analysis.pdf` – PDF presentation summarizing key findings
 - `README.md` – This file